-April Jones was appointed by the Colorado House of Representatives in 2015 to serve a four-year term.
+April Jones was appointed by the Colorado House of Representatives in 2016.
 Commissioner Jones is admitted to the bar in Colorado and California, and is the managing attorney in a Greenwood Village law firm focusing on family law issues.
 She has practiced law in a number of other legal specialties, including criminal, employment, real estate, business litigation, personal injury, bankruptcy, insurance defense, and Title VII discrimination.
 Commissioner Jones has worked as an instructor in certification courses for child and family investigators and family mediation.
 She has numerous professional affiliations, and has previously served on the Colorado Supreme Court Nominating Commission and the State Board of Marriage and Family Therapists.
 Commissioner Jones graduated from the University of California at Berkeley in 1987 and earned her law degree from the University of California Hastings College of the Law in 1991.

 William J. Leone was first appointed to the Commission by Governor John L. Hickenlooper for a term commencing July 1, 2013, and was subsequently reappointed by the Senate for a term commencing July 1, 2017.
 Commissioner Leone is currently Head of Litigation and a Partner at Norton Rose Fulbright in Denver (formerly known as Fulbright & Jaworski L.L.P.) and was also a Partner at Faegre & Benson LLP.
 He served as the United States Attorney for the District of Colorado from 2004 to 2006, and was the First Assistant United States Attorney for three years before his appointment as United States Attorney.
 Prior to his work at the United States Attorney’s Office, Commissioner Leone was in private practice in Denver.